 So while I think February is going to be the month of perfecting my personal style of Mapo Tofu, last January was definitely all about the Oyakodon.
 Been searching any information online about the originator of the Oyakodon - Tamahide in Ningyocho.
 I actually tried visiting them my trip last year but unfortunately due to the New Years timing they were closed.
 Without saying was super bummed.

 Tamahide is a close to 250 year old Shamo-Nabe specialist in Tokyo that is credited in being the "Ganso" (originator/creator) of the Oyakodon.
-Serving a special breed Chicken Sukiyaki of sorts, the course meal typically ended with some chicken meats, raw eggs and rice, tied together with the sweeter shoyu based simmer sauce Warishita.
+Serving an heirloom gamefowl chicken hotpot of sorts, the course meal typically ended with some chicken meats, raw eggs and rice, tied together with the sweeter shoyu based simmer sauce Warishita.
 So it may not be all that hard to imagine how it came about.

 But incorporating all of Mr. 6th Generation meister Kounosuke Yamada's theories of what constitutes to his definition of the perfect Oyakodon was a fun challenge.
 The elegantly simple dish is deceptively detailed and laborsome.
 Will be sharing all of what I know hopefully soon.